-WHAT ARE BIOSPHERE REGIONS FOR?
+WHAT ARE BIOSPHERES FOR?

 UNESCO Biosphere Regions, or Reserves, are all about actively taking care of ‘living landscapes’ – special places for nature where people also live and work.
 A UNESCO biosphere region has three functions: